 Since joining ADF in 2017, Kaselonis has focused his practice on representing churches, religious ministries, and Christian schools to ensure their freedoms are protected under the First Amendment.
 In At the Cross Fellowship Baptist Church v.
 City of Monroe, for example, he led the way to securing a win for a church in a religious land use dispute.

-Kaselonis began his legal career in the Office of the Law Revision Counsel, U.S. House of Representatives, where he served as lead classification attorney for the United States Code, before being called into full-time ministry and becoming an associate pastor at Applegate Christian Fellowship in southern Oregon.
-Kaselonis’ time in vocational ministry opened his eyes to the vast legal needs of the church.
-That led him to start his own law practice, focusing on church law and religious liberty issues, prior to joining ADF in 2017 to continue that work on a national level.
+Kaselonis began his legal career in the Office of the Law Revision Counsel of the U.S. House of Representatives, where he served as lead classification attorney for the United States Code.
+In 2014, he was called into full-time ministry and became an associate pastor at Applegate Christian Fellowship in Oregon.
+It was his time in vocational ministry that opened his eyes to the vast legal needs of religious ministries in general and the church in particular.